Kinngait: Art

 Since the 1950s, Kinngait, which calls itself the "Capital of Inuit Art", has been a centre for drawing, printmaking, and carving.
 In the 21st century, printmaking and carving continue to be the community's main economic activities.
 Each year, Kinngait Studios issues an annual print collection.
 Kinngait has been hailed as the most artistic community in Canada, with some 22% of the labour force employed in the arts.

 In 1957, James Archibald Houston created a graphic arts workshop in Kinngait, in a program sponsored by the Department of Northern Affairs and National Resources.
 It was considered a way for the community to generate income by adapting traditional art forms to contemporary techniques.
 Houston collected drawings from community artists and encouraged local Inuit stone carvers to apply their skills to stone-block printing, in order to create art that might be more widely sold and distributed.
 The print program was modelled after Japanese ukiyo-e workshops.
 Other cooperative print shops were established in nearby communities, but the Kinngait workshop has remained the most successful.
 The artists have experimented with etching, engraving, lithography, and silkscreen.
 Known as the West Baffin Eskimo Cooperative, or the Kinngait Co-operative, they produce annual catalogues advertising the limited edition prints.

 Between the years of 1959 and 1974, Kinngait artists produced more than 48,000 prints.
-Well-known artists of Kinngait include Pitseolak Ashoona, Nuna Parr, Pudlo Pudlat, Angotigolu Teevee, Alashua Aningmiuq, Kiugak Ashoona, Ulayu Pingwartok, Oopik Pitsuilak, Innukjuakju Pudlat, Mary Qayuaryuk, Anirnik Oshuitoq, and Kenojuak Ashevak.
-Parr's carvings are internationally recognized and his work is exhibited in the National Gallery of Canada.
+Well-known artists of Kinngait include Pitseolak Ashoona, Nuna Parr, Pudlo Pudlat, Angotigolu Teevee, Alashua Aningmiuq, Kiugak Ashoona, Ulayu Pingwartok, Oopik Pitsuilak, Innukjuakju Pudlat, Taqialuk Nuna Lucy Qinnuayuak, Mary Qayuaryuk, Anirnik Oshuitoq, and Kenojuak Ashevak.
+Parr's carvings are internationally recognised, and his work is exhibited in the National Gallery of Canada.
 Ashevak's drawings of owls have been chosen to appear on Canadian stamps as well as a Canadian quarter.

 Inuk carver, artist, photographer and author Peter Pitseolak spent several years living in Kinngait.
 The local junior-senior high school was named for him.